Troy Deeney: Wayne Rooney should avoid the Everton job… but football is devoid of logic.

 This is a club that used to have a distinct identity, used to overachieve, and was widely admired within football, including by myself.

-However, in the six years since Farhad Moshiri purchased the Toffees, it has felt as if they have been flinging enough mud at the wall in the hopes that some of it sticks.
+However, in the six years since Farhad Moshiri purchased the Toffees, it has felt as if they have been throwing enough mud at the wall in the hopes that some of it sticks.

-Where is the plan in that?
-One year it was Sam Allardyce, the next year it was Marco Silva.
+So where is the plan in having Sam Allardyce one year and Marco Silva the next?

-Given his Liverpool ties, his defensive style, and the fact that he inherited an unbalanced squad assembled by several managers, Rafa Benitez was always an odd choice.
+Given his Liverpool ties, his defensive style, and the fact that he inherited an unbalanced squad assembled by several managers, Rafa Benitez was always a strange appointment.

 Football, on the other hand, is not a rational enterprise.

-Wayne Rooney, a lifelong Evertonian and street footballer, is the subject of our discussion.
+Wayne Rooney, a lifelong Everton supporter and street footballer, is the subject of our conversation.

 And we’re talking about Everton, the People’s Club, and the possibility of appointing “one of their own” to help the club turn things around.